pantheepatel/Practical-13/README.md

 - Verify your SQL Server is running
 - Ensure the connection string points to the correct SQL Server instance
-- Check that you have sufficient permissions to create and modify databases
 - Make sure all required NuGet packages are installed